OGGM/oggm/docs/flowlines.rst

 At this stage, the centerlines coordinates are still defined on the original grid, and they are not considered as "flowlines" by OGGM.
-A rather simple task (:py:func:`tasks.initialize_flowlines`) converts them to :py:class:`InversionFlowline` objects.
-These flowlines now have a regular corrdinate spacing along the flowline (which they will keep for the rest of the workflow), and the tail of the tributaries are cut according to a distance threshold rule:
+A rather simple task (:py:func:`tasks.initialize_flowlines`) converts them to flowlines which now have a regular coordinate spacing along the flowline (which they will keep for the rest of the workflow).
+The tail of the tributaries are cut according to a distance threshold rule:

 .. ipython:: python